In short: Upright’s across-asset-class methodology makes it possible to measure the net impact of an entire financial organization’s investments.

 I have learnt a lot from a series of post-rehab-recovery experiments.
 In short, the new hyper connected working environment created new (long-term damaging) norms that I had not realized.
 Here are the things I learned:

 1) Conversational debt: Once I disconnected from social media, I had a near endless number of unanswered messages across platforms.
-This was the first time I realized the sheer extent of the live conversations I have was having.
+This was the first time I realized the sheer extent of the live conversations I was having.
 Once remote work increased our collective use of messaging apps, I had run into debt that I was unaware of.

 2) Noise: I thought I knew how to focus, but that was no longer the case.
 I thought I was doing 10 things at once, instead I was reacting to 10 things at once.
 Once the brain broke, the effects of this on my cognitive load became more visible.
 When I tried focusing on work, sudden updates from messaging apps were now producing clear headaches.
 This was a cognitive load that was actually very damaging without me noticing it.